 The war metaphor is widely used to talk about society's response to the COVID-19 pandemic.
-While this metaphor was not widely used to talk about care work in the first round of peer discourse sessions in May and June or during one-on-one interviews in August, by December 2020 we saw a lot of talk about care workers as frontline soldiers.
+While this metaphor was not widely used to talk about care work in the first round of peer discourse sessions in May and June 2020 or during one-on-one interviews in August 2020, by December 2020 and into April 2021, we saw a lot of talk about care workers as frontline soldiers.
 It seems that members of the public had internalized the war metaphor by this point and were more readily applying it to care workers.